 Should you spot any mistakes or erroneous data, or want to add something, please contact me!

 The coronavirus pandemic has had a drastic impact on tourism worldwide, and the fjelds are no exception.
-The 2020 summer season and the 2021 winter season saw a multitude of restrictions and went by fairly smoothly by most accounts, but due to the developing situation worldwide many if not all of these restrictions are likely to be maintained also for the 2021 summer season.
+The 2020 summer season and the 2021 winter season saw a multitude of restrictions and went by fairly smoothly by most accounts, but due to the developing situation worldwide many if not all of these restrictions are being maintained also for the 2021 summer season.
 The information presented below is the latest available at the time of writing.

 NOTE: In all cases, the general rule not to embark on a trip when experiencing any symptoms of a respiratory disease applies!
 Also make sure to refer to the actual facility owner(s) for the latest updates, as the situation keeps changing.